Ting Cui

 Ting Cui (/tsweɪ/; born September 6, 2002) is an American figure skater.
-She is the 2018 CS Tallinn Trophy silver medalist, the 2018 U.S. junior national bronze medalist, and the 2019 Junior Worlds bronze medalist.
+She is the 2018 CS Tallinn Trophy silver medalist.
+At the junior level, she is the 2019 World Junior bronze medalist and the 2018 U.S. junior national bronze medalist.

 Personal life

 Ting Cui was born on September 6, 2002, in Baltimore, Maryland, the eldest child of Lily and Larry Cui.
 She graduated from Towson High School in 2020.

-She is currently enrolled at Middlebury College in Vermont.
+She enrolled at Middlebury College in 2022, where she currently in the process of obtaining a bachelor's degree in Political Science and Government.

 Career

 Early years

 Cui began learning to skate in 2009.
 She received a pewter medal after finishing fourth in the intermediate category at the 2015 U.S. Championships.
 Two years later, she won silver in the novice ranks at the 2017 U.S. Championships.

-2017–2018 season
+2017–18 season

 Cui made her ISU Junior Grand Prix (JGP) debut in August, placing sixth in Brisbane, Australia.
 In January, she won the junior bronze medal at the 2018 U.S. Championships, having finished third behind Alysa Liu and Pooja Kalyan after placing eleventh in the short and second in the free.
 She placed seventh at the 2018 World Junior Championships in Sofia, Bulgaria.
-She was coached by Vincent Restencourt in Aston, Pennsylvania until the end of the season.
+She was coached by Vincent Restencourt in Aston, Pennsylvania, until the end of the season.
 In June, she joined Tom Zakrajsek in Colorado Springs, Colorado.